With partnerships at major children’s hospitals, Manatee seeks clinical validation of its CBT-based app – TechCrunch

 When Manatee founder Damayanti Dipayana’s brother was diagnosed with autism spectrum disorder, the family took all the steps to ensure that he was properly cared for.
 All of the things that could have been an obstacle to getting treatment weren’t for Dipayana’s family.

 A comfortably middle class background, a supportive family and ready access to care were all available, but still the therapy didn’t take.
-For Dipayana, it was witnessing the breakdown between the care provided at sessions and the differences in treatment at home, that led her to create Manatee.
+For Dipayana, it was witnessing the breakdown between the care provided at sessions and the differences in treatment at home that led her to create Manatee.

 “Therapy just sucks for kids,” Dipayana said.
-“My brother hated it..
+“My brother hated it.
 It can’t be the best thing for children to put them in a room with an adult and have them talk about their problems for an hour.”

-Now the graduate from Techstars Los Angeles has $1.5 million in funding from investors including the Michigan-based investment firm, Grand Ventures; Telosity, a fund launched by Vinaj Ventures & Innovation, that invests in companies improving children’s and young adult’s mental health; and the American Family Insurance Institute for Corporate and Social Impact, will pursue clinical validation for its suite of apps and services to provide a continuum of care for children with cognitive and behavioral disorders.
+Now the graduate from Techstars Los Angeles has $1.5 million in funding from investors including the Michigan-based investment firm Grand Ventures; Telosity, a fund launched by Vinaj Ventures & Innovation that invests in companies improving children’s and young adults’ mental health; and the American Family Insurance Institute for Corporate and Social Impact.
+Manatee will pursue clinical validation for its suite of apps and services to provide a continuum of care for children with cognitive and behavioral disorders.

-Beginning with Children’s Hospital Los Angeles, Manatee has started a trial with ten clinicians and fifty families to evaluate the commercial use case for Dipayana’s service.
+Beginning with Children’s Hospital Los Angeles, Manatee has started a trial with 10 clinicians and 50 families to evaluate the commercial use case for Dipayana’s service.

 The first targets for care are anxiety and oppositional disorder, Dapayana said.

 “I really want to focus on children.
-From a social [return on investment] perspective it seems insane to me that we don’t invest more in the early wellbeing of children,” said Dipayana.
-“If we did then we probably wouldn’t have to deal with a ballooning juvenile detention system.”
+From a social [return on investment] perspective it seems insane to me that we don’t invest more in the early well-being of children,” said Dipayana.
+“If we did, then we probably wouldn’t have to deal with a ballooning juvenile detention system.”

 From the company’s earliest days the stars seemed to align for Dipayana.
 She found her technical co-founder, Shawn Kuenzler, thanks to a post on AngelList.
 A veteran in the health tech startup world, Kuenzler ran engineering at Health Language and Zen Planner and has two exits under his belt.
 If that wasn’t serendipitous enough, Kuenzler’s wife is a clinical psychologist.